Black Zero: Computer virus

 The Black Zero virus appeared in Superman Plus/Legion of Super-Heroes #1, a 1997 one-shot teaming Superman with the Legion of Super-Heroes.
-An intelligent computer virus created by the terrorist group, Black Zero II is initially dormant in the Kryptonian technology used to create the Fortress of Solitude.
+An intelligent computer virus created by the terrorist group, Black Zero is initially dormant in the Kryptonian technology used to create the Fortress of Solitude.
 After being inadvertently activated by Apparition, Black Zero puts Superman and the Legion through a warped version of Krypton's history, intending to finish with the destruction of Earth.
 It is halted when Brainiac 5 inadvertently causes a power outage and is subsequently removed from the Fortress' computers.

 Black Zero (Superboy)

 The fourth Black Zero is an alternate version of Superboy from a reality in which Superman never returned from the dead after his battle with Doomsday.
 Instead of the Newsboy Legion releasing him prematurely, the clone undergoes a full artificial maturation process to match the age of the original and became the new Superman.
 However, he believes that he is perceived as a usurper and resented by the people for not being the original Superman.
-After a battle with Brainiac, Maxima, and Metallo leads to the deaths of Supergirl, Brainiac, and 318 civilians, a public backlash begins that leads to Cadmus being shut down.
+After a battle with Brainiac, Maxima, and Metallo leads to the deaths of Supergirl, Brainiac, and 318 civilians, a public backlash begins that leads to Project Cadmus being shut down.

 After Guardian is killed by a mob, Superman retreats to the Fortress of Solitude and seeks guidance from Krypton's history.
 When he learns of the Black Zero clone liberation movement, he discards the name of Superman and assumes the mantle of Black Zero, intending to stop the anti-clone movement.
 Black Zero assumes control of Cadmus' remnants and creates clones of Guardian and many other heroes with the assistance of Dabney Donovan.

 After conquering his Earth, Black Zero encounters the Challengers of the Unknown and learns of the multiverse.
 He "rescues" other worlds in which he feels that clones are being oppressed.
 The alternate universe counterparts of Superboy stand against Black Zero, leading him to store them in stasis chambers similar to the clone banks of Krypton.

 Black Zero is eventually defeated by Superboy, the Challengers of the Unknown, and the alternate universe Superboys he had captured.
 After Metron sends the Superboys and Stormguards back to their own realities along with immobilizing Black Zero with a Mother Box, he provides a ship for the Challengers and Superboy to return home.
 Black Zero attacks the ship, but is engulfed by Hypertime energy and disappears.